CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [cd-reporoot](https://github.com/P4Cu/cd-reporoot) - A ZSH plugin to `cd` to the current repository checkout's root directory.
 * [cd-ssh](https://github.com/jeffwalter/zsh-plugin-cd-ssh) - `ssh` to a server when you accidentally `cd` to it.
 * [cdbk](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want. :star:9
-* [cdc](https://github.com/evanthegrayt/cdc) - Shell function for changing directory to frequently-used places. :star:4
+* [cdc](https://github.com/evanthegrayt/cdc) - Shell function for changing directory to a directory found in one of your defined frequently-used places. :star:4
 * [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of cdr for ZSH. :star:10
 * [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line. :sunglasses: :star:3
 * [check-deps](https://github.com/zpm-zsh/check-deps) - Helper for ZSH plugins that allows them to show how to install any missing dependencies.
 Works on Debian (and derivatives like Ubuntu), Arch and its derivatives, Nodejs and ZSH plugins if you are using the [zpm](https://github.com/zpm-zsh/zpm) framework.
 * [clean-project](https://github.com/wwilsman/zsh-clean-project) - Remove files from projects (automatically by default).
 Useful for keeping `.DS_Store` and `Thumbs.db` files from cluttering your directories. :star:7
 * [clipboard](https://github.com/zpm-zsh/clipboard) - Adds a cross-platform helper function to access the system clipboard.
 Works on macOS, X11 (and Wayland) and Cygwin. :star:5
-* [cmd-architect](https://github.com/psprint/zsh-cmd-architect) - Build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries. :star:56
+* [cmd-architect](https://github.com/psprint/zsh-cmd-architect) - Build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries. :star:57
 * [code-review](https://github.com/xorkevin/code-review-zsh) - Launches `git difftool` on `git merge-base target_branch base_branch` and `target_branch`.
 * [colored-man-pages-mod](https://github.com/zuxfoucault/colored-man-pages_mod) - Forked from [robbyrussell/oh-my-zsh/plugins/colored-man-pages](https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/colored-man-pages/colored-man-pages.plugin.zsh).
 Colorizes `man` output. :star:4
 * [colored-man-pages](https://github.com/ael-code/zsh-colored-man-pages) - Colorize `man` pages. :star:13
 * [colorize](https://github.com/zpm-zsh/colorize) - Colorize the output of various programs. :star:1
 * [colors (Tarrasch)](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works. :star:37
-* [colors (zpm-zsh)](https://github.com/zpm-zsh/colors) - Enhanced colors for ZSH.
+* [colors (zpm-zsh)](https://github.com/zpm-zsh/colors) - Enhanced colors for ZSH. :star:1
 * [command-not-found](https://github.com/Tarrasch/zsh-command-not-found) - mirror of the oh-my-zsh command-not-found plugin so you don't have to include all of omz. :star:18
 * [command-note](https://github.com/KKRainbow/zsh-command-note.plugin) - Record complex commands and comment on them. :star:3
 * [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in ZSH and [powerlevel9k](https://github.com/bhilburn/powerlevel9k). :star:64
 * [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
-Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script. :star:122
+Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script. :star:123
 * [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`. :star:41
 * [crash](https://github.com/molovo/crash) - Adds proper error handling, exceptions and try/catch for ZSH. :star:29
 * [crayon-syntax](https://github.com/gsemet/crayon-syntax-zsh) - ZSH syntax highlighting for the Crayon Plugin for Wordpress.